mayuriwade/demo/README.md

 # demo
-this is my first repositary
+this is my first repository
+author-mayuri wade